ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      approach.
      LOO CV is sometimes

 227. ### You would like to split data into two separate datasets.
-Which of the following actions should you take?
+Which actions should you take?
      You should make use of the Group Data into Bins module.

 228. ### You have to makes sure that the pipeline trains a model using data in a comma-separated values (CSV) file that is published on a website.
 A dataset for the file for this file does not exist.
      Data from the CSV file must be ingested into the designer pipeline with the least amount of administrative effort as possible.
-     Which of the following actions should you take?
+     Which actions should you take?
      You should add the Dataset object to the pipeline.

      The preferred way to provide data to a pipeline is a Dataset object.
 The Dataset object points to data that lives in or is accessible from a